Categories

 Resources Video

-Storytelling Fellowship Videos
+Storytelling Fellowship videos

 The Storytelling Fellowship programme is a core element of the InterAct Network.
 It aims to harness the power of stories to learn from, and address, the human aspects of the diffusion of new technologies in industry.
 These human aspects include themes such as: